Shru-star/Hotel-Management-System/README.md

 **HOTEL MANAGEMENT SYSTEM**

 Hey!..
-This is microproject in diploma in CM3I.
+This is my microproject in diploma in CM3I.